GTPowell21/Headloop/README.md

 Returns:
     Two primers as SeqRecord objects, with comments on Tm matching in the description

-    CCTGCACCCGGATTCACCAGCTGGTCCAGTGCGTTATTGG
+    [CCTGCACCCGGATTCACCAG]CTGGTCCAGTGCGTTATTGG
     WARNING: Could not optimise forward headloop tag (Tm difference > 3°C)

-    GGTGCAGGTACGTCCTGTAGAGCCAAATGCTTCTTGCTCTTTT
+    [GGTGCAGGTACGTCCTGTAG]AGCCAAATGCTTCTTGCTCTTTT
     Tm difference < 3°C

+    Note:
-    (Gives a warning flag if the Tm difference between the headloop tag and the base primer is calculated to be > 3C)
+     Gives a warning flag if the Tm difference between the headloop tag and the base primer is calculated to be > 3C
+     Headloop tag sequences indicated with brackets in this example, not included in output of script